fndari/fndari.github.io/projects/pnd/index.md

 ```sh
 $ pnd run -m macro.C --settings=settings.yaml --evtgen_beam_momentum=4.334  # simulation runs with 4.334 as beam momentum
 ```
 To allow this in an unambiguous way, `pnd` generates a second file with the merged parameter map.
 The file is not supposed to be edited directly by the user, and is loaded in the macro by not specifying arguments to the constructor:
 ```c++
 Settings sett;
 ```

 ## Debugging
-In any user-facing software project without a dedicated team for user management, developers will inevitably find themselves dividing their time between working on the code and assisting the users. `pnd` can help in this regard, by offering an automated way of collecting information about the user's environment without the user needing to know what exactly, and how, to collect it.
+In any user-facing software project without a dedicated team for user management, developers will inevitably find themselves dividing their time between working on the code and assisting the users.
+`pnd` can help in this regard, by offering an automated way of collecting information about the user's environment without the user needing to know what exactly, and how, to collect it.

-Trivially, by telling the user to run
+In the simplest cases, by telling the user to run
 ```sh
 $ pnd info --troubleshoot/--detailed/--system
 ```
 and paste the output on the technical support forum, the interaction between supporting developer and user is much more efficient.
-This is a perfect examples of the advantages provided according to the "API, not tutorials" principle.
+This is a perfect example of the advantages provided according to the "API, not tutorials" principle.

 The same principle can be used to share the current environment (macro, framework version, parameter files) with another user, to perform cross-checks or report potential bugs:
 ```sh